Descending through a Crowded Valley - Benchmarking Deep Learning Optimizers: Results

 An \textbf{orange row} in \Cref{fig:Heatmap} indicates that an optimizer's default setting is performing badly, since it can be beaten by any well-tuned competitor.
 We can observe badly-performing default settings for \momentum, \nag and \sgd, advocating the intuition that non-adaptive optimization methods require more tuning, but also for \amsgrad and \adadelta.
 This is just a statement about the default parameters suggested by the authors or the popular frameworks; well-working default parameters might well exist for those methods.
 Conversely, a \textbf{white \& blue row} signals a well-performing default setting, since even tuned optimizers do not significantly outperform it. \adam, \nadam and \radam, as well as \amsbound, \adabound and \adabelief all have white or blue rows on several (but not all!) problems, supporting the rule of thumb that adaptive methods have well-working default parameters.
 Conversely, \textbf{orange} (or \textbf{blue}) \textbf{columns} highlight optimizers that, when tuned, perform better (or worse) than all untuned optimization methods.
 We do not observe such columns consistently across tasks.
 This supports the conclusion that an optimizer's performance is heavily problem-dependent and that there is no single \textit{best} optimizer across workloads.

 \Cref{fig:Heatmap__o__s__0,fig:Heatmap__o__s__1,fig:Heatmap__o__l__0__TUNING_SEED,fig:Heatmap__o__l__1__TUNING_SEED} in the appendix suggest an interesting alternative approach for machine learning practitioners: Instead of picking a single optimizer and tuning its hyperparameters extensively, trying out a few optimizers with default settings and picking the best one yields competitive results with less computational and tuning choice efforts.
+However, this might not hold for more complicated, structurally different tasks such as GANs \citep{Goodfellow2014} or Transformer models \cite{Vaswani2017}.
 The similarity of those two approaches might be due to the fact that optimizers have implicit learning rate schedules \citep{Agarwal2020} and trying out different optimizers is similar to trying out different (well-tested) schedules.

 \paragraph{How much do tuning and schedules help?} We consider the final performance achieved by varying budgets and schedules to quantify the usefulness of tuning and applying parameter-free schedules (\Cref{fig:TuningPlot}).
 While there is no clear trend for any individual setting (gray lines), in the median we observe that increasing the budget improves performance, albeit with diminishing returns.
 For example, using the medium budget without any schedule leads to a median relative improvement of roughly $3.4\,\%$ compared to the default parameters (without schedule).